FlowFuse/website/src/handbook/company/vision.md

     title: Company Vision
 ---

-### Vision

-> We will only be successful if the whole Node-RED community is successful.

-Our company vision has four parts and captures what we want FlowFuse to evolve into in the next 5 years.
-The vision is inspiration for the [product strategy](../product/strategy.md), which is updated continuously.
-It’s based on the four pillars.
-This allows us to adapt to changing market conditions so that we meet customer needs.

-- Drive the growth and success of the [Node-RED](https://nodered.org) project
-- Build a platform that becomes the standard way of running Node-RED at any scale - Be DevOps for Node-RED
-- Drive adoption of Node-RED in manufacturing

-#### Drive the growth and success of the Node-RED project

-Node-RED is at the core of what we do.
-Node-RED enables tens of thousands to create and maintain workflows and logic of both physical devices and digital services.
-Ensuring their effectiveness grows, while new users are introduced to Node-RED is vital to the success of FlowFuse.

-FlowFuse will drive the Node-RED project through:

-- **Deliver features** to the core of Node-RED that are stable and provide value to the community
-- **Actively participate** in the community to establish a positive reputation and level of engagement
-- **Be model citizens** for the open governance of the project.
-Our activities that impact the core are discussed and developed in the open.
-- **Establish close relationships** with other stakeholders of the project - those who have their own commercial interest in the success of the project.
-Encourage participation and engagement in the core project.
-- **Driving adoption** of Node-RED through our advocacy and our actions.

 #### Become the standard way of running any Node-RED at any scale - Be DevOps for Node-RED

 There's a wide range of deployment scenarios and FlowFuse aims to build a